MillenniumMachines/Milo-v1.5/docs/faq.md

 The standard (and recommended) work envelope is 340mm in X, 160mm in Y, and 60mm in Z.

-The X and Z axis are customisable in size but we don't recommend anything more than 450-500mm in X and 80mm in Z with printed parts, and 120mm in Z with the Full Metal Jacket.
+The X and Z axis dimensions are customisable but we don't recommend anything more than 450-500mm in X and 80mm in Z with printed parts, and 120mm in Z with the Full Metal Jacket.

+!!! warning
+    If you want to extend your clearance in Z (the effective Z height), you will need to order longer C-Beam extrusions for the main column.
+This information is available in the [Sourcing Guide](./bom/sourcing_guide.md#frame).

-!!! note
+!!! abstract
     Milo is a 'table slinger' - the spindle is stationary in X and Y, and the work table moves underneath it.
 The X and Y axes cannot move through the XY Gantry plate so the work area is limited by the dimensions of the gantry plate _as well as_ the length and thickness of the table.

     It is important to note that the Y axis cannot be made any longer than it already is, because the size limitation on the Y axis is dictated by how far the spindle sits out towards the operator from the main column.